ABOUT THE AWARD

 - The award should not be used as a capital grant.

 - The award winner will be announced by the May 2020.

 - Normally the award should be completed by 1 April 2021, however, due to the developing situation of COVID-19 this is flexible by negotiation.

 - The winner will exhibit a selection of resulting work at the Royal Scottish Academy the following year in consultation with the Academy.
 Further arrangements will be determined in consultation with the winner.

 - The Royal Scottish Academy reserves the right to accession one representative work or DVD from the artist into the RSA Permanent Collection.

 - The copyright of all works remain with the artist but it is a condition of entry that the Royal Scottish Academy reserves the right of reproduction of all submitted and resultant works for publicity/educational/reference purposes in connection with the award.

-- Personal information supplied by applicants on registration/application forms will be held securely by the Royal Scottish Academy in accordance with the Data Protection Act, 1998.
+- Personal information supplied by applicants on application forms will be held securely by the Royal Scottish Academy in accordance with the EU General Data Protection Act (GDPR).

 Mairi Lafferty 2017

 Paul Duke 2016